 - a body mass index (BMI) of 40 or more

 - a BMI of 35 or more with a serious health problem linked to obesity, such as type 2 diabetes, heart disease, or sleep apnea

 Having surgery to lose weight is a serious decision.
-If you are thinking about having bariatric surgery, you should know what’s involved.
-Your answers to the following questions may help you decide if surgery is an option for you:
+If you are thinking about having weight-loss surgery, you should know what’s involved.
+Your answers to the following questions may help you decide if surgery is an option for you.

-- Have you been unable to lose weight or keep it off using nonsurgical methods such as lifestyle changes or drug treatment?
+- Have you been unable to lose weight or keep it off using nonsurgical methods such as lifestyle changes or medication?